TexasEscapes.com Texas Escapes Online Magazine: Travel and History

 SAN FELIPE de AUSTIN, TEXAS

-Austin County, Central Texas S
+Austin County, Central Texas South

-On the Brazos River at the crossing of the Old San Antonio (Atascosito) Road
+at the crossing of Old San Antonio (Atascosito) Road

-Present day Farm Road 1458 – on the Northside of Interstate 10
+Present day Farm Road 1458 –

 2 Miles E of Sealy

-26 miles E of Columbus
+26 Miles E of Columbus

-48 Miles W of Houston
+47 Miles W of Houston

 Attention: The dog-trot cabin and sign just off of I-10 is not the original site of the community.
 Proceed north, passing by modern residences (including many manufactured homes) until you see a simple two-story church on your right along with a period residence.
 On the left, before crossing the river, you will see the seated statue of Stephen Austin and the buildings which comprise the park.
 This is the site of the original community (and is actually Park Road 38).